TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

 ## Major changes in pkgsrc-2015Q4

 * Major package additions include PHP 7.0 and Python 3.5.
-* The default SmartOS compiler is now GCC 4.9.3.
+* The default illumos compiler is now GCC 4.9.3.
-* SmartOS packages are now built with "-gdwarf-2" to ensure debugging information is available, and the core set of bootstrap packages are no longer stripped.
+* illumos packages are now built with "-gdwarf-2" to ensure debugging information is available, and the core set of bootstrap packages are no longer stripped.
-* clang-3.7.0 is provided as an optional compiler for SmartOS, and has been patched to build [over 12,000](https://mail-index.netbsd.org/pkgsrc-bulk/2015/10/27/msg012139.html) packages successfully.
+* clang-3.7.0 is provided as an optional compiler for illumos, and has been patched to build [over 12,000](https://mail-index.netbsd.org/pkgsrc-bulk/2015/10/27/msg012139.html) packages successfully.